jonathanlocke/jonathanlocke.github.io/index.md

 This design yields a lots of flexibility as well as clean, simple error handling with very little code.

-A class can implement the *Repeater* interface into ways.
+A class can implement the *Repeater* interface in two ways.
 It can extend *BaseRepeater* (as above) or it can implement *RepeaterMixin* if it already has a base class.
-For more details on how mixins work in KivaKit, see [How to add mixins to Java](#mixins).
+For more details on how mixins work in KivaKit, see [How KivaKit adds mixins to Java.](#mixins)

 The ability to arbitrarily chain messages, particularly messages that represent some kind of warning or problem, greatly increases component flexibility: